guest post by: Rucha Tadwalkar

 Something as simple as having a spring cleaning ritual can transform our lives.
 It can help us see what we need to let go of, what more we need to invite in, and how we can let our homes inspire the way we interact with the outside world and become the best version of ourselves.
 What does your spring cleaning ritual look like?

 Rucha is a Certified Level I and II Meditation Teacher and Certified Yoga Instructor.
 She serves as a Spiritual Coach, inspiring others to simplify, reflect, and make time for silence.
-Read Rucha’s bio to learn more about her and her company, Shanti Path.
+Visit Shanti Path to learn more about Rucha’ and her services.